Georgia Senior Health Insurance

 Explore Your Options

 Georgia is the 8th most populous state in the United States and consists of 159 counties.
-Because of its large amount of counties the health insurance coverage works slightly different than other states and therefore can be slightly more confusing when choosing which Senior Health Insurance option is best for you.
+Because of its large number of counties, the health insurance coverage works slightly different than other states and therefore can be slightly more confusing when choosing which Senior Health Insurance option is best for you.
 Once you are eligible for Medicare, call My Senior Health Plan.com to help understand your different Senior Health insurance options if you reside in Georgia.

 The supplemental Medicare options available in Georgia are broken down into three categories: the Medicare Supplement Plan (Medigap Plan), various Prescription Drug Plans, and an assortment of Medicare Advantage Plans.

-Medicare Advantage Plans (Part C) are county based plans, meaning that a plan available to you, may not be available in the next county over.
-Since there is a large amount of counties in Georgia, be sure you know what plans are available in your county.
+Medicare Advantage Plans (Part C) are county-based plans, meaning that a plan available to you, may not be available in the next county over.
+Since there is a large number of counties in Georgia, be sure you know what plans are available in your county.
 Medicare Advantage Plans are network based so you may need to get a referral from your Primary Care Physician to see a Specialist.
 Medicare Advantage Plans are typically “all inclusive,” meaning they incorporate both medical and prescription drug coverage.
-Depending on the county you live in, plan premium typically range from $0 and up.
+Depending on the county you live in, plan premiums typically range from $0 and up.

 Still not sure what plan type is right for you?
 That’s okay, a Specialist here at My Senior Health Plan.com can explain to you the benefits of original Medicare, your supplemental options, and plan availability.
 Give us a call today!